- Allow partners to dictate our content

 John Puterbaugh is a journalist with more than 10 years of experience leading editorial teams in personal finance, consumer advocacy, and local news.
 Before working as editorial director for NextAdvisor, he was the senior editor for Reviews.com, and worked as an editor at the Chicago Tribune, Chicago Sun-Times, and other newspapers.
 Email him at firstname.lastname@example.org.

-Farnoosh Torabi is a freelance personal finance writer and host of the award-winning podcast “So Money,” in which she talks to leading experts, influencers, and everyday people on all things money.
+Farnoosh Torabi is editor-at-large of personal finance at CNET and host of the award-winning podcast “So Money,” in which she talks to leading experts, influencers, and everyday people on all things money.
 Farnoosh’s work and advice have been featured in The New York Times, The Wall Street Journal, and Forbes, among others.
 She is also a regular guest on news and talk shows such as NBC Today, CNN, and MSNBC.

 How We Make Money